all-birds birds

 Waxwings get their name from the red teardrops at the tip of the secondary wing feathers.
 The drop which looks like red wax can be seen on most adults.
 Sometimes it will also be on tail feathers.

-cedar waxwing There is a black patch or mask that starts above the eyes and crosses over above the beak.
-This short beak is slightly hooked, to help it easily pick berries and catch small insects.
+cedar waxwing There is a black patch or mask that starts above the eyes, and crosses over above the beak.
+This short beak is slightly hooked, to help it easily pick berries, and catch small insects.
 Waxwings like many birds have specialized beaks.

 Young birds are more of a gray color with light streaks on the under parts.
-Instead of a the black mask the adults have, young birds have white on their cheeks and behind their eyes
+Instead of a the black mask the adults have, young birds have white on their cheeks, and behind their eyes

 Bohemian Waxwings (Bombycilla Garrula)Bohemian Waxwing

-Phainopepla Waxwings (Phainopepla nitens) Phainopepla Waxwings
+Phainopepla (Phainopepla nitens) Phainopepla Waxwings

 Song and Calls

-Most of the time Waxwings are not heard.
+Most of the time waxwings are not heard.
 The song is a quiet, high-pitched hissing whistle.
 This is often given when they are in flight or are just taking off.
 It sounds something like seee.

-When perched they can be heard giving a light cricket like call and high bzeeee trill.
+When perched they can be heard giving a light cricket like call, and high bzeeee trill.

 Sound 1